mohyaz11/OptimumSetupBook/manuscript/MultiTenancyApps.md

 ## Project Variable Templates

 If we take a look at one of our projects, for instance, the WebUI project for OctoFX.
 Diving into the deploy to IIS step we can see that every tenant, at the moment, will deploy to the same web application.
-That... is not ideal.
+That is not ideal.

 ![](images/multitenancyapp-deploytoiisoriginal.png)